Run FreeFileSync's RealtimeSync as a Windows Service with AlwaysUp

 11. That's it!
 Next time your computer boots, RealtimeSync will start monitoring and synchronizing your folder immediately, before anyone logs on.

-We encourage you to edit RealtimeSync in AlwaysUp and check out the many other settings that may be appropriate for your environment.
-For example, boost RealtimeSync's priority (if it has a lot of copying to do), send an email if RealtimeSync crashes, prevent the computer from automatically going to sleep, and much more.
+For example, boost RealtimeSync's priority (if it has a lot of copying to do), send an email if RealtimeSync crashes, prevent your computer from going to sleep, and much more.

 RealtimeSync not working properly as a Windows Service?